Plan9-Archive/ffdraw/README.md

 # ffdraw #

-ffdraw is a program for linuxemu3 on plan9front.
+ffdraw is a video player for linuxemu3 on plan9front.

 ### How do I get set up? ###